 A brief guide into Ionic

-That being said, let’s now discuss the pros and cons of Ionic outside of any comparisons.
+Check the pros and cons of the Ionic outside of any comparisons.
 Firstly, to turn the standard order upside down and keep it fresh, let’s start with the disadvantages of this software development kit.

 The reason for such a con is the fact that Ionic uses WebView to render any applications.
 This way, when dealing with native apps and heavier apps (here, Snapchat would be a great example, as it uses augmented reality), Ionic would take a hit and your apps would be cordially slower.
-The major player in this instance is the process of rendering any and all graphic elements via a browser, which makes several steps to start.
-The more steps taken – the slower the loading time will be.
-And, after that, we should also take into consideration Cordova callbacks and CSS animations loading.
-But, nonetheless, Ionic deals with standard programs just fine, so, if your app does not use any heavy-to-render aspects, you might not even come face to face with this con.
+The major player in this instance is the process of rendering any and all graphic elements via a browser, which takes several steps to start.
+The more steps to take – the slower the loading time will be.
+After that, we should also take into consideration Cordova callbacks and CSS animations loading.
+Nevertheless, Ionic deals with standard programs just fine, so, if your app does not use any heavy-to-render aspects, you might not even come face to face with this con.

 Ionic is a software development kit that is dependent on plugins